 Credit Quality: The Fund may invest up to 10% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds.
 For all securities other than mortgage-related securities, the Fund may invest in below investment-grade securities only if they are rated B or higher by Moody's, S&P or Fitch, or, if unrated, determined to be of comparable quality.
 For mortgage-related securities, the Fund may invest in securities of any credit quality, including those rated below B.

 There is no guarantee that the investment objective of the Fund will be achieved.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Commodities and commodity-linked derivative instruments can be significantly more volatile than other securities, such as stocks or bonds.
 Similarly, the Commodity Index can be significantly more volatile than broad market equity and fixed income indices.
 The value of your investment in the Fund may go down, which means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 Principal risks include:

 Fixed income security risk: Fixed income securities fluctuate in price in response to various factors, including changes in interest rates, changes in market conditions and issuer-specific events.